NyoroGiraffe/Experi-City/06_Actions/NCP.md

 ---
-description: A basic design concept on "Narrative Civilization Platform".
-Derived from the fiction Experi-City Hanasaka by Nyoro Giraffe. meta-og:description: A basic design concept on "Narrative Civilization Platform".
+description: A proposal for the basic design of the "Narrative Civilization Platform".
+Derived from the fiction Experi-City Hanasaka by Nyoro Giraffe. meta-og:description: A proposal for the basic design of the "Narrative Civilization Platform".
 Derived from the fiction Experi-City Hanasaka by Nyoro Giraffe.
 meta-author: Nyoro Giraffe (world) / OpenAI ChatGPT 5.5 (Proposal)
 tags:
   - Actions